DJ LeMahieu Player Props: Yankees vs. Orioles

 DJ LeMahieu At The Plate

-- LeMahieu is batting .292 with two doubles, a triple, a home run and three walks.
+- LeMahieu is batting .276 with three doubles, a triple, a home run and three walks.

-- He ranks 80th in batting average, 69th in on base percentage, and 38th in slugging among the qualifying hitters in baseball.
+- Among qualified hitters in MLB play, he ranks 82nd in batting average, 99th in on-base percentage, and 39th in slugging.

-- LeMahieu is batting .300 with one homer during his last outings and is riding a six-game hitting streak.
+- LeMahieu is batting .286 with one homer during his last games and is riding a seven-game hitting streak.

-- LeMahieu has gotten a hit in all six games this year, with more than one hit once.
+- LeMahieu has gotten a hit in all seven games this year, with more than one hit once.

-- He has hit a long ball in one of six games, and in 3.7% of his plate appearances.
+- He has hit a home run in one of seven games, and in 3.1% of his plate appearances.

-- LeMahieu has driven in a run twice this year, but just one in each of those games.
+- LeMahieu has driven in a run in three games this season (42.9%), but has had no multiple-RBI games.

-- He has scored at least once four times this season (66.7%), including one multi-run game.
+- He has scored at least once five times this season (71.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.